Diana Van Bogaert

-Diana Van Bogaert is director of the law department’s Legal English Training Unit (LETU).
-She provides academic support to students in both the IHRL and LLM programs in addition to teaching Law 5200 Legal Research and Writing.
-Her work focuses on the needs of first semester students and continuing students whose language, research and study skills profit from ongoing support.
-She also accompanies, on occasion, AUC law student teams participating in the African Moot Court Competition organized by the University of Pretoria.
-She most recently returned from the October 2015 competition held in Zambia.
+Diana Van Bogaert is a senior instructor at the law department.
+She provides academic support to students in both the International Human Rights Law (IHRL) and International and Comparative Law (LLM) programs, in addition to teaching Law 5200 Legal Research and Writing.
+Her work focuses on the needs of first-semester students and continuing students whose language, research and study skills profit from ongoing support.
+She also accompanies, on occasion, The American University in Cairo's (AUC) law student teams participating in the African Moot Court Competition organized by the University of Pretoria.
+She has traveled to competitions in South Africa, Nigeria, Benin and Zambia to date.

-Van Bogaert has served as director of the LETU since January 2004.
-From 2004 to 2006, Diana also served as the legal English coordinator of The American University in Cairo’s International Human Rights Law Outreach Project which provided advocacy training support to individuals working in the field of human rights.
+Van Bogaert has taught in the law department since 2004.
+From 2004 to 2006, she also served as the legal English coordinator of AUC's International Human Rights Law Outreach Project, which provided advocacy training support to individuals working in the field of human rights.

-Van Bogaert has a BA in anthropology with a concentration in archeology from Southern Illinois University and received the Outstanding Student in Anthropology award in 1980.
+Van Bogaert has a BA in anthropology with a concentration in archaeology from Southern Illinois University and received the Outstanding Student in Anthropology award in 1980.
 She also holds an MA TEFL and MBA from The American University in Cairo.